ShunsukeTada1357/Bipathposets/README.md

 ・<a href="https://shunsuketada1357.github.io/">Shunsuke Tada</a> (main developer)

-This project was partially supported by Grant-in-Aid for Transformative Research Areas（A）22H05105.
+This project was partially supported by Grant-in-Aid for Transformative Research Areas（A）22H05105; JST SPRING, Grant Number JPMJSP2148, and Grant-in-Aid for Research Activity Start-up.